Cluster candidates with massive quiescent galaxies at $z\sim2$: Discussion

 Galaxy-galaxy interaction is also thought to be a cause of quenching, which may trigger star-burst or AGN activity (\eg, \citealp{moore96,moore98,man18}).
 If we carefully check the morphologies of member galaxies of the candidate clusters in future work, we might find disturbed structures or tidal tails typical for merging systems.
 If we derive the detailed star formation history of member galaxies inferred from spectroscopic data, we may check whether intense star formation frequently occurs in clusters.
 Spectra can also provide AGN signatures, which will help us constrain the contribution of AGNs for quenching.

 Lastly, we attempt to explain the observed trends in quiescent fraction and QFE in the `overconsumption' scenario (\citealt{mcgee14, balogh16}).

-In a high halo-mass system with $\log{(M_\mathrm{halo}/M_\odot)} \gtrsim 12$, cold gas accreting onto the halo is shock-heated to the virial temperature (\eg, \citealt{dekel06}).
-Thus, the cold gas supply to the massive halos of clusters stops (cosmic starvation).
-Under this condition, galaxies quench their star formation just after their gas depletion time (i.e. gas mass divided by SFR).
-Moreover, additional feedback processes such as AGN feedback (\eg, \citealt{weinberger18}) result in even short gas depletion times (i.e. overconsumption).
+In a halo-mass system with $\log{(M_\mathrm{halo}/M_\odot)} \gtrsim 12$, cold gas that is accreting onto the halo gets shock-heated to the virial temperature (e.g., \citealt{dekel06}).
+When a satellite galaxy enters a large hot halo of a cluster, a gas supply to the satellite galaxy can be cut off.
+Under this condition, galaxies quench their star formation shortly after their gas depletion time (i.e., gas mass divided by SFR). \citet{mcgee14} showed that star formation-driven winds in satellite galaxies can lead to a short quenching time without cosmological accretion to cluster halos.
 Therefore, cluster galaxies can rapidly consume their gas and quench earlier than the field.
-This condition gives a higher quiescent fraction.
-In general, higher-mass star-forming galaxies tend to have higher SFRs (\eg, \citealt{schreiber15}) and shorter gas depletion times (\eg, \citealt{wetzel13,oteo18}).
-The shorter gas depletion times for higher-mass galaxies result in preferential quenching of massive galaxies under the no-gas-supply condition (i.e. the higher QFE for higher-mass galaxies).
+This condition gives a higher quiescent fraction of cluster galaxies than that of galaxies in fields. \citet{balogh16} have shown that the delay times (the time to starve a galaxy’s gas reservoir) can be shorter in high-mass galaxies than low-mass ones under the assumption that their gas is ejected from their halo with a strength proportional to their SFR.
+The shorter delay times for higher-mass galaxies result in preferential quenching of massive galaxies under the no-gas-supply condition (i.e., the higher QFE for higher-mass galaxies).

 Quenching paths discussed above are not confirmed yet in this study because only photometric data is currently available to infer galaxy properties.
 We need to carry over follow-up observations to examine possible quenching paths from confirmed cluster members, the star formation history, and the presence or absence of AGNs.